Young Women’s Panel

 Who Can Join?

-We are looking for young women aged 16-30 with current or very recent experience of living on low or no pay.
+We are looking for women, aged 16–30, from across England and Wales, with experience of living on low or no pay and who are not in full-time education.

 This could mean you’re unemployed, in low paid work or insecure work (like zero hours contracts).
 You might also be a young mum, have caring responsibilities, not have many qualifications, be a care leaver or have experienced other barriers to work.